Allow2/Allow2.github.io/README.md

 Parents are looking more and more for products that have sensible, helpful and useful parental controls.
 They need to be able to easily:
 * Setup and manage time limits on different days
-* Banning activities when children misbehave
+* Ban activities when children misbehave
-* Providing rewards for chores and good behaviour
+* Provide rewards for chores and good behaviour

 But **ALL other systems** suffer from a **number of fatal flaws**:
 * They **ALL** require you to set controls based on the day of the week (Monday, etc) which is **not how the world works**.